Herbrant/HSCTF7-writups/forensics/n-95/README.md

 We find out that it is M 3 which has got this string type information bits: 101101101001011.

-So we can easily rebuild the first 7 bits:
+So we can easily rebuild the first 7 bits of the line under the upper left big square and the 7 bits of the line at the right of the down left big square :

 ![alt text](https://i.imgur.com/DyZfJiW.png)